abhiti01/gator-study/sprint1.md

 Targets achieved:

+Overview:
+1. Learnt go and React to work on the user stories.
+2. Performed most of the development using pair programming and did code review.
+3. Conducted standup meetings everyday to discuss the progress.
-Overview: Created UI, endpoints and integrated both for the register, login flow
+4. Created UI, endpoints and integrated both for the register, login flow.
+5. Learnt to write unit tests.

 Register page -
 1. Created UI as discussed for register page